sauravbajra/survey-app/README.md

 2.  **Configure Docker Environment**
     Create a file named `.env.docker` in the project root by copying the example:
     ```bash
-    cp .env.example .env.docker
+    cp .env.docker.example .env.docker
     ```
-    Update the `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB` variables in this file if needed.
+    Update the `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`, `JWT_SECRET` variables in this file if needed.

 3.  **Build and Run the Containers**
     This command will build the images for the frontend and backend, and start all services.
     ```bash
     docker-compose up --build
     ```
-    The application will be available at `http://localhost`.

-4.  **Run Database Migrations (First Time)**
-    The first time you start the application, you need to initialize the database schema.
-Open a **new terminal window** and run:
+    to run in detached mode:

     ```bash
-    # Initialize the migrations folder
-    docker-compose exec backend flask db init

-    # Generate the initial migration script
-    docker-compose exec backend flask db migrate -m "Initial migration"

-    # Apply the migration to the database
-    docker-compose exec backend flask db upgrade
+    docker-compose up --build -d
     ```
-    Your application is now fully set up and running.
+    The application will be available at `http://localhost`.

 ---
 ### Option 2: Running the Backend Individually